Severe Weather Statement issued for Greeley by NWS - NewsBreak

 Severe Weather Statement issued for Greeley by NWS

 Effective: 2021-08-07 16:00:00 CDT Expires: 2021-08-07 21:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Greeley A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 530 PM MDT FOR SOUTHERN GREELEY COUNTY At 500 PM MDT, a severe thunderstorm was located 8 miles south of Horace, or 8 miles southwest of Tribune, moving east at 25 mph.
+Target Area: Greeley A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 530 PM MDT FOR SOUTHEASTERN GREELEY COUNTY At 512 PM MDT, a severe thunderstorm was located 9 miles southeast of Tribune, moving east at 30 mph.
 HAZARD...Half dollar size hail.
 SOURCE...Radar indicated.
 IMPACT...Damage to vehicles is expected.
-This severe thunderstorm will remain over mainly rural areas of southern Greeley County.
+This severe thunderstorm will remain over mainly rural areas of southeastern Greeley County.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.25 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov

 Comments / 0